Tourism in Goa: Wildlife

-Bondla Wildlife Sanctuary, Bhagwan Mahaveer Sanctuary and Mollem National Park, Cotigao Wildlife Sanctuary, Mhadei Wildlife Sanctuary and Netravali Wildlife Sanctuary harbour Goa's rich bio-diversity.
-Foxes, wild boars and migratory birds are also found in the forests of Goa.
-The avifauna includes kingfishers, mynas and parrots.
+Bondla Wildlife Sanctuary, the Bhagwan Mahaveer Sanctuary, and Mollem National Park, Cotigao Wildlife Sanctuary, Mhadei Wildlife Sanctuary and Netravali Wildlife Sanctuary harbour Goa's rich bio-diversity.
+Foxes, wild boars, and migratory birds are also found in the forests of Goa.
+The avifauna includes kingfishers, mynas, and parrots.

 The famous Dudhsagar Falls, India's fifth tallest at 310 metres, is located inside Bhagwan Mahaveer Sanctuary at the Goa – Karnataka border.

 The renowned Salim Ali Bird Sanctuary is located on the island of Chorao.
-The endangered olive ridley sea turtle can be found on Morjim Beach in Pernem, Northern Goa and Galgibaga Beach in Canacona, Southern Goa.
+The endangered olive ridley sea turtle can be found on Morjim Beach in Pernem, Northern Goa, and Galgibaga Beach in Canacona, Southern Goa.
 The turtles are listed in Schedule I of the Indian Wildlife Act.
 Morjim Beach is also hosting to a number of migratory birds from late September to early April.
 The area surrounding the shore at Tembwada in Morjim also abounds in various species of birds.
-A number of international bird watching tours are organised in the area.
+A number of international bird-watching tours are organised in the area.